ratushnyivm/task-manager/README.md

 - only the user themselves can edit or delete their account
 - it is not possible to delete a user, status, or label that is referenced in a task
 - only the author of a task can delete it

 ---

-## Demonstration

-The demo version is available on Railway platform: `link`

----